miloszpiglas/maven-openfx-sample/README.md

-# maven-openfx-sample
+# OpenFX + Maven

-Sample runnable Maven OpenFx project
+Sample runnable Maven OpenFx project.
+Ready to use configuration for building runnable *fatjars* with maven-shaded-plugin